Forever 21: 2020–2025: SPARC ownership

 traffic and competitors such as Temu and Shein as factors contributing to the filing.
 Forever 21 conducted liquidation sales at all of its US stores that same day, noting that it was unable to find a buyer, leading to the company's 350 remaining locations in the US being permanently closed.
 Its international operations, as well as its IP and trademark, are unaffected by the filing, the latter of which is currently owned by Authentic Brands Group.
 By May 1, 2025, Forever 21 permanently closed all of its US locations.

 In September 2025, it was announced that Forever21 would relaunch as an online retailer.
-Unique Brands (who also own the now digital-only department store Bon-Ton) will run the US e-commerce platform and mens wholesale, Mark Edwards Apparel will run womens wholesale and Kidz Concepts will oversee childrenswear.
+Unique Brands (who also own the now digital-only department store Bon-Ton) will run the US e-commerce platform and men's wholesale, Mark Edwards Apparel will run women's wholesale and Kidz Concepts will oversee children's wear.
 No American stores will open under the new plans.